BODY & PAINT

 Take the car apart and either replace or repair the damaged parts.
 The metalwork for repair is brought to as close as it can be (usually within 1/16th of an inch) before filler is applied to it.
 The body filler is applied and sanded to a minimum of 150 grit (the finer the filler is sanded before priming the less shrinkage the filler will have).
 Then it goes to the paint shop for priming and final sanding.

 The painter mixes the color from our in-house mixing bank (typically it takes 6-8 different colors mixed to the tenth of a gram to come up with the color of your car).
-The painter then sprays test panels to make sure he has a good color match.
+The painter then tests the color on a spray out card to make sure it is a perfect match.
 If the color isn’t quite perfect, the painter will tint the color to get it as close to as humanly possible to the vehicle’s color.
-When the painter has the color right, he will begin the painting process starting with a sealer, then the color, and then the clear coat.
+When the painter has the color right, he will begin the painting process starting with a sealer, next the color, and finally the clear coat.
 After the paint is cured, the painter will remove any minor surface defects so that your car looks as good or better than it did when it rolled off the showroom floor.
 We chemically catalyze our paint as well as bake the paint just like the automobile manufacturers do to get the hard desired matching finish.

 Spies Hecker is a German made paint...